Dynatrace/dynatrace-service-broker/README.md

-# Ruxit Service Broker
+# Dynatrace Service Broker

-This project is a self-hostable application that provides a service broker that proxies Ruxit credentials to applications.
+This project is a self-hostable application that provides a service broker that proxies Dynatrace credentials to applications.
 This is typically useful for on-premise deployments of Cloud Foundry that wish to easily bind to an off-premise Ruxit deployment.
 In order to facilitate self-hosting, the application is designed to work in [Cloud Foundry][p].

 ## Requirements